When ‘Mauds’ Attack: Answering the ‘Karens’ of the Church on Conduct at the Pro-Life March 2024!

 Mathew 3: 7; 23: 33

-You see Eden, your understanding of what it means to show GOD’s love is more attuned to a serene wall picture of our Lord you might see in a Church; rather than the depiction of it in scripture; unless, and of course, you would now like to impugn the Christian integrity of the Apostles and our Lord Himself.
-I would encourage you sister in Christ, that before you try to speak on the faith, like some kind of learned authority, that you might to read up on it; first.
+You see, Eden, your understanding of what it means to show GOD’s love is more attuned to a serene wall picture of our Lord you might see in a Church rather than the depiction of it in Scripture unless, of course, you would now like to impugn the Christian integrity of the Apostles and our Lord Himself.
+I encourage you, sister in Christ, that before you try to speak on the faith, like some learned authority, you might read up on it first.

 “We can and will end abortion, but only when good men and women realise the power their actions and inactions have.
 If we are all able to do something, no matter how small, to support the pro-life cause, we will slowly but surely work our way to an abortion-free future and save millions of lives whilst we’re at it.”

-This comment followed on from the last, so I assume, that the brethren attacked by Eden, are not included in the category of ‘good men’; sister, no men at all, will join the pro life movement except weak effeminate men, if you are left to guard the gates, of who can be a part of this movement.
-Do you think that this movement is yours, or that these men, will suddenly give up the cause – because you do not like the energy they are bringing.
-All that will happen, is that infighting will start within the movement; I mean, your article has already started that cycle; and you have lost your credibility with me and other men – for sure, based on how you have sought to call into question my Christian identity.
-Please Eden, either justify your outlandish statements or take them back.
+This comment followed on from the last, so I assume that the brethren attacked by Eden are not included in the category of ‘good men.’
+Sister, no men at all will join the Pro-Life movement except weak, effeminate men if you are left to guard the gates of who can be a part of this movement.
+Do you think this movement is yours or that these men will suddenly give up the cause – because you do not like the energy they are bringing?
+All that will happen is that infighting will start within the movement.
+Your article has already started that cycle, and you have lost your credibility with me and other men – for sure, based on how you have sought to call into question my Christian identity.
+Please, Eden, either justify your outlandish statements or take them back.